/

 Business Management Applications

-With the introduction of its CRM platform in 1999, Salesforce began to popularize the concept of cloud-based, multi-tenant business applications.
+With the introduction of its CRM platform in 1999, Salesforce popularized the concept of cloud-based, multi-tenant business applications.

 Since the Salesforce launch, many other business management categories have followed suit, including ERP, marketing automation, professional services automation, human resource management, and more.